chase-moskal/shaved-frontend/README.md

 ## no build, no bundling, no transpilation

 - go all-native with es modules — oh so lean, oh so clean — very neat
-- using es-module-shims for import map functionality
 - external dependencies are loaded from the unpkg cdn
+- es-module-shims provides supports for import maps, which are necessary for rewriting bare specifiers (external dependencies)
-- despite having no build step, we can still enjoy jsx syntax for our components via the [htm](https://github.com/developit/htm) transformer
+- despite having no build step, we can still enjoy jsx syntax for our components via the [htm](https://github.com/developit/htm) transformer *(so awesome!)*
 - using `mjs` extension retains possibility for isomorphic code sharing with node

 ## how to do